 Now focusing back upon Wuhan in particular: “…in late June and early July of 2019 the residents of Wuhan began to fill the streets, angry that officials responsible for the health and prosperity of the city’s 11 million people had betrayed them.
 They were sick, and feared getting sicker.
 The elderly gasped for breath.
 There was fear that the ill had suffered permanent damage to their immune and nervous systems.“

 China proper experienced an alarmingly robust 2019 flu season as well.
-Remember that the vast (99%+) majority of these flu cases were guesses as to the actual virus involved.
+Remember that the vast (99%+) majority of these flu cases were apportionment-only (not novel virus detection) ‘guesses’ as to the actual virus involved.
+China had an information ban in place sometime before 3 January 2020, which forbade release of any genetic sequences or case studies without permission of The Party.
+54 Below in Exhibit 11.3, we see exactly why they did this.

 Of key significance is the extraordinary set of 45-year exceptions in CO2 emissions produced out of China during the June 2018 through March 2020 timeframes.
 The dotted red line in Exhibit 11.4 below depicts 2018 CO2 ppms measured at Mauna Loa observatory, while the solid red line shows 2019.
 Parts per million measures during those two years were anywhere from 2 to 6 standard deviations (sigmas) lower than their 45-year well-established precedent.
 This was an extraordinary set of occurrences which dovetailed nicely into being explained by Chinese lockdown, once December 2019 arrived.
 The key inference here is that the prior suppressed periods, could only be explained by Chinese lockdown (regional) as well.
 A brushfire-approach lockdown practice which began in earnest in May of 2018.